mjshuff23/aws-integration-repo/README.md

 pnpm start:dev
 ```

-If you run the backend outside Docker, set `backend/.env` to a database host your machine can reach.

-## Local Verification
+## Verification

-These commands should remain the baseline checks:
+These are the baseline checks for the current repo shape:

 ```bash
 cd backend && pnpm lint